maclong9/dotfiles/readme.md

 ```

 > Note: If the script fails to run at any point it will clean up the files that were involved in the setup.
->
-> WARNING: This script uses `sudo` mode to install MacPorts.
-Read the script before running it on your system.

 ### System Explanation